 At last, Franz was ready.
 He stood in sartorial splendor at the edge of the observation platform, sure that his brilliant invention would prove them all wrong, then stepped out into the cold blue morning sky and fell three hundred feet to his death, leaving a crater at the foot of the tower.
 Remember: if you work hard, believe in yourself and ignore the naysayers, you might be lucky enough to share his fate.

-This entry is part of Jack Rusher’s journal, originally published January 4th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 4th, 2012, in New York.